 A Duty of Care

-This blog discusses EICR Certificates for Landlords and why they’re so important.
+This blog discusses electrical testing and EICR Electrical safety Certificates for Landlords and why they’re so important.
 As a landlord, there are a number of things you need to consider.
-Most of the time it’s probably your average every-day mundane tasks, such as managing your property and staying organised.
+Most of the time it’s probably your average every-day mundane tasks, such as managing your property and staying organized.
 But perhaps the most important thing for a landlord to keep in mind is the safety of their tenants.
-This is why the Electrical Installation Condition Report (EICR) Certificate is something every landlord should take seriously.
+This is why the electrical testing and Electrical Installation Condition Report (EICR) Certificate is something every landlord should take seriously.

 While Gas Safety Certificates are a mandatory annual document, EICRs are not.
-For landlords, EICR certificates are still required to provide care to their tenants under The Landlords and Tenants Act 1985.
-Part of a landlords duty is to ensure that all electrics in a rented property are in good condition.
-The electrics must also undergo maintenance throughout the duration of the tenancy so they’re kept safely working at all times.
+For landlords, EICR certificates are still required to provide care to their tenants under the

 How often should EICRs be taken?